'She Said': #MeToo and the makings of a movement | DW | 25.09.2019

 Ongoing battle

-Yet in the US, where She Said has come out just as Harvey Weinstein goes to trial, a new memoir by Chanel Miller testifies to the rape suffered by the Stanford University student, and new revelations about Kavanaugh's behavior appear to support Blasey Ford's testimony — though the battle over how to respond to (and to prevent) sexual assault continues unabated.
+Yet in the US, where She Said has come out just as Harvey Weinstein goes to trial, a new memoir by Chanel Miller testifies to her experience with the pursuit of justice after a high-profile rape near Standford University, and new revelations about Kavanaugh's behavior appear to support Blasey Ford's testimony, the battle over how to respond to (and to prevent) sexual assault continues unabated.

 It's a battle that, if we acknowledge the cultural hegemony of the US and the influence Hollywood has on the presentation of values and norms, will impact the whole world.